 All of our workshops are designed for a maximum of 30 students with a duration of one and a half to two hours.
-The two workshops that are exception to this are the LEGO® Robolab which is a full day workshop and Legendary Little BitsTM that has the option to be a full-day session.
+The two workshops that are an exception to this are the LEGO® Robolab which is a full day workshop and Legendary Little BitsTM that has the option to be a full-day session.

 Each workshop is linked to Ontario curriculum expectations and offers your class the opportunity to experience STEM in a new & engaging way.
-If there is a topic that you do not see covered through our workshops, please email us at email@example.com and we will do our best to accomodate what your students are learning in class.
+If there is a topic that you do not see covered through our workshops, please email us at email@example.com and we will do our best to accommodate what your students are learning in class.

 Workshop Descriptions and Curriculum Connections

 Students will design and construct a unique creature using principles of adaption for survival in specific environments and ecosystems.

 Students will extract DNA from plant cells through chemical processes and explore the structure and importance of cells.

 What makes things move, is used daily and improves our everyday life?
 Students will learn this and more as they explore the building blocks of an engineer.
 Participants will investigate simple machines as they create their own mini-car.

 Super Structures (Grades 3, 5 and 7)